x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/managed-store-exchange-2013-help.md

 48 GB X 25% = 12 GB

-To get the Database Max Cache Target, divide the Server Cache Size Target by the total number of active database plus the total number of passive databases multiplied by 20%:
+To get the Database Max Cache Target, divide the Server Cache Size Target by the total number of active databases plus the total number of passive databases multiplied by 20%:

 12 GB / (2A + (2P X 20%)) = 5 GB